Chaos in Color, where the cats are alive and the people are not.

 Chaos in Color is the work of one person, contemporary artist Annie Dunn.

-Being a night owl who grew up across the street from an old small-town cemetery, Annie's paintings gravitate towards supernatural fiction.
-This comes through with her use of exaggerated color and light, misunderstood creatures, dark shadowy forests, lively graveyards, and starry night skies.
+Being a night owl who grew up across the street from an old small-town cemetery in northwestern Iowa, Annie's paintings reflect the dark from a cheerfully macabre point of view.
+Her artwork features misunderstood creatures, dark shadowy forests, lively graveyards, and starry night skies.
 In a way she has become reacquainted with her childhood love of writing spooky stories, except this time with pictures instead of words.

 Annie was born vision impaired.
 She competes in a highly visual field of work because she wants people to experience the altered perceptions of a vision impaired visual artist.
 She also likes to defy expectations.

 Annie's medium is freehand digital painting, with tools consisting of a pressure sensitive tablet and stylus connected to a color accurate computer workstation.
 Production pieces take about a month to complete and are printed as limited editions using archival materials.
 Annie also creates a smaller more experimental painting every single week.